 Gulab Jamun(with khoya) is the king of all Indian sweets.
 Kala Jamun is the bigger brother.
 Both taste similar except that latter is black in color.
 You can make it in various ways.

-I loved making Kala jamun without maida.
+I loved making Kala jamun without maida/plain flour.
 Both versions are tasty and sinful.

 Mawa Bati Nostalgia

-My love for Gulab Jamuns started with I visited Mhow cantonment.My favorite uncle was posted there in the Army cantt.
+My love for Gulab Jamuns started with I visited Mhow cantonment.My favourite uncle was posted there in the Army cantt.
 I fell in love with this sweet on my bus trip to Mhow and Indore in Madhya Pradesh.
 Hot Mawa baati sold in small terracotta pots stole my heart away.
 I must be around 10-12 years old.Decades later,the memory is still fresh.Just as the one I just gulped down while writing this post.

 Amritsar definitely has beautiful Gulab Jamuns.
-Best ones fried in Ghee.I loved watching huge woks at local sweetshops.
+Best ones fried in Ghee.I loved watching huge woks at local sweet shops.

 One of them definitely was Chappan Bhog at Bhopal Madhya Pradesh.
-Guess the foodie in one always reminds you of your childhood.
+Guess the foodie in one always reminds you, of your childhood.

 I can never eat just one.Eat it hot when its cold outside.Eat it cold when its hot.You can never get over it.For the gulab jamun there is no season and you need no reason!